Room for the Moon

 Room for the Moon is the third studio album by Russian musician Kate NV.
 It was released on June 12, 2020, by RVNG Intl.

+Background and composition

+Written after Kate NV's 2018 album "для FOR," which had been based largely around synthesizer work, "Room for the Moon" was largely inspired by Japanese and Soviet pop songs from the 1980's.
+The album includes songs sung in Russian, English, French, and Japanese.

 Critical reception

 Room for the Moon was met with widespread acclaim reviews from critics.
 Jay Singh of The Line of Best Fit said "Room for the Moon appears to have it all, whilst remaining cohesive—it's an eccentric entity in itself, but also the work of one."
+Terrence O'Brien of The Verge described the album as a "fairy tale rendered in snappy Talking Heads-esque bass, proggy synths, and reverbed drum machines."